cascadiajs/cascadiajs-2022/src/views/content/conference/activities.md

 ---
 ![Getting out on the water at Sunriver Resort](/images/sunriver/sunriver-boating.webp)

 All in-person conference attendees will have the opportunity to RSVP for one of the following during our Activity Track on the afternoon of August 31.
 Make sure you [get your Conference Ticket](/tickets) and RSVP soon, because spaces are limited!
+A few notes:

+- Activities run from roughly 4:30pm - 6:30pm, but timing may change per Activity.
+- Activities are only open to Conference Attendees for now.
+We may open up registration to Guests later.
+- Equipment (kayaks, bikes, etc) will be provided where necessary.

 <h2>Kayaking by <img src="/images/sponsors/netlify.svg"/></h2>